AxisCommunications/acap-native-sdk-examples/object-detection-cv25/README.md

 ## Designing the application

 The whole principle is similar to the [tensorflow-to-larod-cv25](../tensorflow-to-larod-cv25).
 In this example, the original video stream has a resolution of 640x360, while MobileNet SSD COCO requires an input size of 300x300, so we set up two different streams: one is for MobileNet model, another is used to crop a higher resolution jpg image.
+Although the model takes an input of 300x300, the CV25 accelerator expects an input of size multiple of 32.
+This means that the input needs to be converted to a resolution of 300x320 to satisfy the chip requirements.
+This is done by adding 20 bytes of padding to each row of the image.
+In general, it would be easier to use a model that has already by design an input of size multiple of 32 (typically 320x320 or 640x640).

 ### Setting up the MobileNet stream